nickjf/ANSURR/README.md

 - PANAV (a program for re-referencing chemical shifts) has some kind of GUI interface built in to the code and will not run if it can't find a display.
 This means it won't work when running ANSURR on a remote machine without X forwarding.

+- calc_rigidity might not run for RatHat Enterprise Linux 6 (RHEL6) and earlier because it needs gcc4.8.4.
+RHEL6 comes with gcc4.4.x.
+So ANSURR will not run correctly.

 ## Acknowledgements